 Data, benchmarking, and measuring performance relative to established key performance indicators is essential for managing costs and measuring outcomes.
 Companies often have a wealth of data related to claims, but they don’t always utilize the information to measure their performance or make proactive decisions about their absence, RTW and SAW programs.
 By taking a more outcomes-driven approach and using the data at their fingertips, employers can help improve related costs and worker productivity.

 To make the most of their data, companies should first determine the significant points to measure, as well as establish baseline key performance indicators.
 By determining those assessment points up front, employers will be able to proactively address issues if measurements fall short of their success baseline, as well as replicate any areas where they’re exceeding their performance targets.

-The COVID-19 pandemic is likely to have a further impact on RTW programs, largely because of the economic factors that are affecting businesses, including a reduction in their workforce or benefits programs.
+The lingering COVID-19 pandemic is also impacting RTW programs, largely because of the economic factors that are affecting businesses, including a reduction in their workforce or benefits programs.
 For instance, a workers’ compensation claim alongside layoffs at an organization raises the question of whether the employee will go on unemployment or be paid workers’ compensation wage loss benefits.
 While companies will need to navigate the pandemic’s impact, they should consider prioritizing the building of a sophisticated, modern, best-practice RTW model—it will help to serve the employer, and their employees, better over the long term.